 Can high strength bolts be hot-dip galvanized?

 Some high strength bolts can be galvanized while others cannot.
 In the construction fastener industry, typically the phrase “high strength” refers to bolts that have been quenched and tempered (heat treated) to develop the proper strength requirements of a given specification.
+In many cases, low alloy steels like ASTM A572g50 or F1554g55 are called “high strength”.
+There are no issues galvanizing those low alloy grades.
+However, for the purposes of this FAQ, we are only discussing quench and tempered fasteners.
 Two separate issues are involved in determining whether or not a high strength bolt can be galvanized.

 Hydrogen Embrittlement Concerns

 The first issue involves a phenomenon called hydrogen embrittlement which may occur when atomic hydrogen is absorbed by the steel during the acid pickling process that takes place prior to galvanizing.
 This embrittlement can potentially lead to the loss or partial loss of ductility in the steel and consequently result in the premature failure of the fastener in the field.

 According to specification ASTM A143 – Safeguarding Against Embrittlement of Hot-Dip Galvanized Structural Steel Products and Procedure for Detecting Embrittlement:

 “In practice hydrogen embrittlement of galvanized steel is usually of concern only if the steel exceeds approximately 150 ksi (1100 MPa) in ultimate tensile strength.”